 When it comes to Salesforce, the value is in the relationships.
-When information is siloed, it reduces your time to implementation and increases the risk of misunderstanding and miscommunication.
+When information is siloed, it increases your time to implementation and the risk of misunderstanding and miscommunication

 The relationship between business analysis—the business process map—and other assets creates a connected picture that’s an insightful and critical resource for you.